-- (1) An AMO shall appoint a management person or group of persons acceptable to the Authority, whose responsibilities include ensuring that the AMO is in compliance with these Regulations. - (2) A person appointed as manager shall represent the maintenance management structure of the AMO, and shall be responsible for all functions specified in these Regulations. - (3) A manager shall be directly responsible to an Accountable Manager who shall be acceptable to the Authority. - (4) An AMO shall employ sufficient personnel to perform maintenance functions in accordance with the AMO certificate.
+- (1) An AMO shall appoint a management person or group of persons acceptable to the Authority, whose responsibilities include ensuring that the AMO is in compliance with these Regulations. - (2) A person appointed as manager shall represent the maintenance management structure of the AMO, and shall be responsible for all functions specified in these Regulations.

-- (5) The competence of personnel involved in maintenance shall be established in accordance with a procedure and to a standard acceptable to the Authority. - (6) A person signing a certificate of release to service shall be qualified in accordance with the Civil Aviation (Personnel Licensing) Regulations as appropriate to the work performed and as acceptable to the Authority. - (7) The maintenance personnel and the certifying staff shall meet the qualification requirements and receive initial and continuation training to their assigned tasks and responsibilities in accordance with a program acceptable to the Authority. - (8) The training program established by the AMO shall include training in knowledge and skills related to human performance, including coordination with other maintenance personnel and flight crew. - (9) An AMO's functions shall be allocated to individual managers or combined in any number of ways, dependent upon the size of the AMO.
+- (3) A manager shall be directly responsible to an accountable manager who shall be acceptable to the Authority. - (4) An AMO shall employ the necessary personnel to plan, perform, supervise, inspect and release the work performed. - (5) The competence of personnel involved in maintenance shall be established in accordance with a procedure and to a standard acceptable to the Authority. - (6) A person signing a certificate of release to service shall be qualified in accordance with the Civil Aviation (Personnel Licensing) Regulations as appropriate to the work performed and as acceptable to the Authority. - (7) The maintenance personnel and the certifying staff shall meet the qualification requirements and receive initial and continuation training to their assigned tasks and responsibilities in accordance with a program acceptable to the Authority. - (8) The training program established by the AMO shall include training in skills related to human performance, including coordination with other maintenance personnel and flight crew. - (9) An AMO's functions shall be allocated to individual managers dependent upon the size of the AMO.